blossomobasi/blossomobasi/README.md

 **`Frontend Engineer`**

-I'm a frontend Engineer with a focus on creating delightful and user-friendly web experiences.
+I'm a Frontend Engineer with a focus on creating delightful and user-friendly web experiences.
 I've contributed to the creation of visually striking websites for businesses and other exciting projects.

 #